Ministry of Information Policy (Ukraine): Proofs for Hague

-The Ministry has video and photo materials that it claims prove Russian military presence on the territory of Ukrainian Donbass.
+The Ministry has video and photo materials that it claims prove Russian military presence on the territory of Ukrainian Donbas.

 Information army

-On 23 February 2014 MIP created the Internet platform "Information armies Ukraine".
-Today the site pages and relevant social networks are used by more than 10,000 users.
-Monthly dozens of anti-Ukrainian users are blocked.
-Information attack of FSB security services is blocked, monthly almost 80,000 users get information on the fake of Russian propaganda.
-On each post there are dozens of false answers, which provided facts and arguments, so that the effectiveness of anti-Ukrainian propaganda in social networks plummeted.
+On 23 February 2014, MIP created the Internet platform "Information armies Ukraine."
+Today, the site pages and relevant social networks are used by more than 10,000 users.
+Monthly, dozens of anti-Ukrainian users are blocked.
+Information attack of FSB security services is blocked, monthly, almost 80,000 users get information on the fake of Russian propaganda.
+On each post, there are dozens of false answers, which provide facts and arguments, so the effectiveness of anti-Ukrainian propaganda in social networks plummeted.

 Embedded journalism

 The Ministry of Defense of Ukraine jointly with the Ministry of Information Policy of Ukraine continue to take the application process for project «Embedded journalists» – attaching media to military units in the ATO area and journalists are invited to participate.
 The journalist is not involved in the fighting, but he is subject to the relevant officer and lives in the same conditions as the rest of the soldiers.
 Today, Ukrainian and foreign journalists are working successfully with the military in the area ATO within the project Embedded journalism.
 Journalists from BBC, CNN, The Washington Post, Evening Standard, The Independent, Newsweek, Agence France-Presse, Polsat, The Daily Signal, Hanslucas, Tsenzor.NET, Radio Free Europe/Radio Liberty, Inter, Business Ukraine, New time have already participated.
 Results for the three months of the work: 18 video, 15 articles and three films in the foreign media.